 Given the hard conditions in the mountains where our farmers are located, we made the difficult decision to instead set up our processing station in an area that was more accessible and warmer (so better for drying coffee).

-We searched for land in the valley just beneath our farmers and were lucky to find a plot (or “Kabanja”) owned by Fred and Grace.
+We searched for land in the valley just beneath our farmers and were lucky to find a plot (or “Kabanja”).
 The land is a challenging one hour walk down the mountain from our farmers, but is right next to the source of a mountain spring.

 In September 2018, we began to convert this sloping, rocky area into a micro-processing station.